ubaidtra/trawally-management-system/DEPLOYMENT_GUIDE.md

-# Deployment Guide - GitHub & Vercel
+# Deployment Guide - GitHub & VPS (PM2 + Nginx)

-Complete step-by-step guide to deploy Trawally Management System to GitHub and Vercel.
+Complete step-by-step guide to deploy Trawally Management System to GitHub and a self-managed VPS environment (no serverless layers).

 ---